Dead Letters (Millennium): Plot

-A third victim turns up, with another message—"nothing ventured, nothing gained".
+A third victim turns up with another message—"nothing ventured, nothing gained."
 A lens from the killer's glasses is also recovered.
-Black organises a press release in an attempt to draw out the killer, taunting his intelligence by including a falsified profile describing him as uneducated.
-Black and Horn feel this will tempt the killer to show up at the latest victim's memorial service.
-Horn attacks an innocent man at the service, believing him to be the killer; although a cross found at the memorial with "ventured" etched upon it proves the killer did attend.
+Black organizes a press release in an attempt to draw out the killer, taunting his intelligence by including a falsified profile describing him as uneducated.
+Black and Horn feel this will lure the killer to the latest victim's memorial service.
+Horn attacks an innocent man at the service, believing him to be the killer, although a cross found at the memorial with "ventured" etched upon it proves the killer did attend.
 Surveillance footage of the service yields two leads—a local optician recognizes the suspect as a customer having a glasses lens replaced, and the killer's vehicle is identified.

-Black and Horn realize that the killer will have chosen the optician as his next victim, and agree to set another trap with her as the bait.
-Horn, more and more unhinged throughout the case, begins imagining the killer and his van at every turn.
-As he and Black wait for the killer to make an attempt on the optician's life, Horn admits that he cannot trust himself to be there, and is told to go home.
-However, he parks his car on the route towards the trap, feigning a flat tyre.
-When the killer's van attempts to pass, Horn attacks him, but the police arrive in time to stop him beating the killer to death.
-The attack renders any evidence found in the van inadmissible in court, although Black tells him enough evidence was found at the killer's home to secure a conviction.
+Black and Horn realize that the killer will have chosen the optician as his next victim and agree to set another trap with her as the bait.
+An increasingly unhinged Horn begins imagining the killer and his van at every turn.
+As he and Black wait for the killer, Horn admits that he cannot trust himself to be there and is told to go home.
+However, he parks his car on the route towards the trap, feigning a flat tire.
+When the killer's van attempts to pass, Horn attacks him, but police arrive in time to stop him beating the killer to death.
+The attack renders any evidence found in the van inadmissible in court, although Black tells him enough evidence was found at the killer's house to secure a conviction.
 Later, Horn asks Black how he can deal with cases like this on a regular basis.
 Black does not answer, but later comforts his daughter after another bad dream.